tmcqueen-materials/kafkacrypto-java/README.md

   1. `my-node-ID.seed`: Next ratchet seed, when using default implementation of Ratchet.
 Key secret, should never be saved or transmitted plaintext.
   1. `my-node-ID.crypto`: Identification private key, when using default implementation of Cryptokey.
 Key secret, should never be saved or transmitted plaintext.

-Alternative implementations of Ratchet and Cryptokey enable secrets to be managed by specialized hardware (e.g. HSMs).
+Alternative implementations of Ratchet and Cryptokey enable secrets to be managed by specialized hardware (e.g. TPMs/HSMs).

 It is also possible to use `my-node-ID.config` to manage all configuration directives, including those that control Kafka, using the load_value/store_value directives.
 A sample implementation is:
 ```java